simeon20/simeon20/README.md

 ## Hi there 👋

+My name is Simeon, I bridge my SOC background with cloud security engineering to help organizations detect, contain, and prevent threats in both on-prem and cloud-native infrastructures.

 🔭 I’m leveraging Terraform to build, secure, and manage scalable Azure infrastructure.

 ⚡ Fun fact: I’m certified in CompTIA Security+, CySA+, and Azure Security Engineer Associate, but I also bring the mindset of an athlete and veteran, I’ve competed at the highest levels in wrestling and served in the military, training alongside special forces.